ArctosDB/documentation-wiki/_how_to/How-to-Encumber-Locality.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/encumber_locality/NMMNH_Paleo_1_private.jpg)

-Note the access: private geolgoy attribute in the purple box.
+Note the access: private locality attribute in the purple box.
 This attribute encumbers the locality.
-For instructions on adding geology attributes, see [How to Add Geology Attributes to a Locality](http://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)
+For instructions on adding locality attributes, see [How to Add Geology Attributes to a Locality](http://handbook.arctosdb.org/how_to/How-to-Add-Geology-Attributes-to-a-Locality.html)